esteeschwarz/ezdrama/README.md

 You can also encode some metadata for the header in the same file:

-`@author` means the line contains the author of the play
+`@author` means the line contains the author of the play (the name can be separated from `@author` by space or not, the spaces will be stripped)

-`@title` means the line contains the main title of the play
+`@title` means the line contains the main title of the play (the title can be separated from `@title` by space or not, the spaces will be stripped)

-`@subtitle` means the line contains the subtitle of the play
+`@subtitle` means the line contains the subtitle of the play (the subtitle can be separated from `@subtitle` by space or not, the spaces will be stripped)